anilgeorge04/anilgeorge04.github.io/_pages/about.md

 More on [LinkedIn](https://www.linkedin.com/in/anilgeorge04/){: .btn .btn--linkedin}

-I’m interested in sports, meditation, education, data, and online learning.
-Ultimate Frisbee is a [big part](https://indiaultimate.org/2015-aouc-team-india) of my life.
+I’m interested in sports, meditation, education, products, data, and online learning.<br>Ultimate Frisbee is a [big part](https://indiaultimate.org/2015-aouc-team-india) of my life.

 ### Why Minimal Cave?
 **Minimal**: for my love of simplicity.